zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 the schedule request is made the kernel initiates a timeout mechanism that is triggered after the specified delay has elapsed.
-Once the timeout occurs the kernel submits the work item to the specified workqueue, where it remains pending until it is processed in the standard manner.
+Once the timeout occurs the kernel submits the work item to the specified workqueue, where it remains queued until it is processed in the standard manner.

 Triggered Work
 **************